 - Leave No Trace – Leave areas better than how you found them by staying on designated trails and packing out all trash.
 Do not disturb wildlife or plants.

 About Julia Pfeiffer Burns State Park

-This state park is named after Julia Pfeiffer Burns, a well respected pioneer woman in the Big Sur country.
+This state park is named after Julia Pfeiffer Burns, a well-respected pioneer woman in the Big Sur country.
 The park stretches from the Big Sur coastline into nearby 3,000-foot ridges.
-It features redwood, tan oak, madrone, chaparral, and an 80-foot waterfall that drops from granite cliffs into the ocean from the Overlook Trail.
-A panoramic view of the ocean and miles of rugged coastline is available from the higher elevations along the trails east of Highway 1.
+It features redwood, tan oak, madrone, chaparral, and an 80-foot waterfall that drops from granite cliffs into the ocean waters of Monterey Bay National Marine Sanctuary.
+The higher elevation trails east of Highway 1 (currently closed) offer panoramic views of the sanctuary and miles of rugged coastline.

 CHECK CURRENT WEATHER

 The weather can be changeable.
 Layered clothing is advised.
 In winter, overnight temperatures can range in the 30s-5os (Fahrenheit).
 Winter daytime temperatures can be low 50s-70s.
 In summer, overnight temperatures can range in the 50s-70s, with daytime temperatures typicallys in the 70s-80s.
 Summer mornings bring fog, which usually burns off by midday.

 Near mile marker 35.8 on Highway 1, the park is 37 miles south of Carmel.